-Holy Trinity Clifton’s literacy program is based on the Orton-Gillingham method of instruction.
-The Orton-Gillingham methodology utilizes phonetics and emphasizes visual, auditory, and kinesthetic learning styles.
+Holy Trinity Clifton’s literacy program is based on the Orton-Gillingham approach.
+The Orton-Gillingham approach utilizes phonetics and emphasizes visual, auditory, and kinesthetic learning styles.
 All teachers and administrators are trained at the associate level from the Academy of Orton Gillingham Practitioners and Educators.

 Holy Trinity Clifton follows the core curriculum of the Archdiocese of Louisville.
 Instructional methods vary based on the needs of the children with the goal of skill retention and academic confidence.